CREATE EVENT

 DO some_task;

 Intervals consist of a quantity and a time unit.
-The time units are the same used for other staments and time functions, except that you can't use microseconds for events.
+The time units are the same used for other statements and time functions, except that you can't use microseconds for events.
 For simple time units, like HOUR or MINUTE, the quantity is an integer number, for example '10 MINUTE'.
 For composite time units, like HOUR_MINUTE or HOUR_SECOND, the quantity must be a string with all involved simple values and their separators, for example '2:30' or '2:30:30'.

 ON COMPLETION [NOT] PRESERVE